“I eat really healthily, but the weight is not going down”. Is this you? You might be health-conscious, calorie-unconscious.

-Are you exercising regularly, eating a really healthy diet but struggling to lose weight?
+Are you exercising regularly, eating a healthy diet but struggling to lose weight?
 There could be a good reason for that.
-Remember, the weight you gain or lose is entirely governed by your calorie balance.
-In other words, your calories in versus calories out determines whether you gain or lose weight.
+Remember, your calorie balance entirely governs the weight you gain or lose.
+In other words, calories-in versus calories-out determines whether you gain or lose weight.

-That means you can eat horrible unhealthy food every day but, providing you are eating fewer calories than you’re burning, you’ll lose weight.
+That means you can eat horrible unhealthy food every day, but you’ll lose weight if you are eating fewer calories than you’re burning.
 You won’t be very healthy, but you’ll lose weight.

 Conversely, you can eat healthy tucker at every meal every day, but if you’re getting more calories than your body needs, you’ll put on weight.

 So, in other words, healthy is not necessarily the same as low calorie.
 Is this you?
 Are you health conscious but calorie unconscious?

 So how can you be healthy and put on weight?

 There are several ways in which this can happen.
 Let’s look at some examples.

 You might be getting lots of healthy food that is high in calories.
 Hmmm, like what?